rolandjansky/athena/PhysicsAnalysis/TauID/TauAnalysisTools/doc/README-TauEfficiencyCorrectionsTool.rst

 ``truthParticleLink`` is available for each tau.
 Further this link should be a valid link, that means, that the linked truth particle needs to be accessible.
-I.e. if the linking is done in derivations to the TruthTau container, the ``TruthTaus`` and ``TruthElectrons`` container must be kept.
+I.e. if the linking is done in derivations to the TruthTau container, the TruthTau container must be kept.
 For more information on how to achieve this, please refer to the `tau pre-recommendations TWiki
 <https://twiki.cern.ch/twiki/bin/viewauth/AtlasProtected/TauPreRecommendations2015#Accessing_Tau_Truth_Information>`_

 **IMPORTANT: If you used TauTruthMatchingTool-00-01-06 or older, for example